sonyarianto/pocketbase-docker/README.md

 networks:
   my-network:
     name: my-network
-    external: true

 volumes:
   pocketbase-volume:
     name: pocketbase-volume
-    external: true
 ```

 Run it with `docker compose up -d`.
 At this point we already can run Pocketbase on http://localhost:8090/ or http://localhost:8090/_/ for the admin page.
-Just `docker inspect pocketbase` for details.
+Just run `docker inspect pocketbase` for more details.

-## My scenario
+## My scenario (my prefered flow)

 - I have dedicated hosting with public IP address.
 This dedicated hosting will run all of my Docker containers.
 - I have Cloudflare DNS to manage my domain.